 Difference Between Directors and Shareholders in a Panama Company

 To establish a company in Panama, it is important to know the main differences between the parts that form it, and its key functions within them.
-Many clients have confusions between the two figures.
-By understanding the position and roles, of each of them, the client can make a better decisions on regard of the way the company will be structured:
+Many clients have confusion between the two figures.
+By understanding the position and roles, of each of them, the client can make a better decision on regard to the way the company will be structured:

-• Companies in Panama must be formed by a minimum of three (3) directors who may be three (3) individuals of any nationality as long as they are of legal age.
-On the other hand, the shareholders has no minimum of number required; a single natural or legal person also of any nationality, can form the board of shareholders.
+• Companies in Panama must be formed by a minimum of three (3) directors who maybe three (3) individuals of any nationality as long as they are of legal age.
+On the other hand, the shareholders have no minimum number required; a single natural or legal person also of any nationality can form the board of shareholders.

 • The directors are not considered the owners of the company, but those who administer it.
 The directors are not entitled to vote in the decisions of the shareholders meeting unless the articles of incorporation established otherwise.
 O the other hand, the shareholders are considered the owners of the company; having a common stock shall give the entitlement to make decisions within the shareholders' meeting.